Police review after officer shoves Packers' Dillon

 "The @GBPolice are great people and I'm glad we have them down there for our games to keep us safe.
 Standing there in the pouring rain with all those people it's hard to know what's going on with just one.
 All good."

-A statement from Green Bay police said: "It is clear that there was a miscommunication between the officer and Mr. Dillon.
-The Green Bay Police Department appreciates the perspective and supportive words from Mr. Dillon.
+A statement from Green Bay police said: "It is clear that there was a miscommunication between the officer and Mr Dillon.
+The Green Bay Police Department appreciates the perspective and supportive words from Mr Dillon.

 "The Green Bay Police Department Professional Standards/Internal Affairs Division has initiated a review of this incident."